 developed their ideas further by adding contrasting colours and swirls similar to Andy Goldsworthy.

-Arts Morning - October 2019
+Arts Morning - Story of Creation - Whole School - October 2019

 For arts morning we started by hearing the wonderful story of Creation from the bible.
 From this we